juristr/juristr.github.com/_posts/2013-01-18-aspnet-mvc-action-methods-testing-against-anonymous-return-types.md

 **How do you verify that the returned object's property `Sum` contains the value 10??** Reflection would be one possibility, but with the **dynamic types** it's even easier.

 But caution, because _anonymous types are internal_, you need to add the `InternalsVisibleTo` attribute on the tested assembly, s.t. the test project can access its internal objects.
 Assume you have a project "AspMvcFrontEnd" and a corresponding test project called "AspMvcFrontEnd.Tests" and that the project name corresponds to the produced assembly name.
-Then you would have to add the following line **to the assembly you're testing, that is the one hosting the controllers**:
+Then you would have to add the following line **to the `AssemblyInfo.cs` of the assembly you're testing, that is the one hosting the controllers**:

-    [InternalsVisibleTo("AspMvcFrontEnd.Tests")]
+    [assembly: InternalsVisibleTo("AspMvcFrontEnd.Tests")]

 in the `AssemblyVersion.cs` file of "AspMvcFrontEnd".